fyxnl/RSR/README.md

-properties between haze scenes through statistical analysis and construct a multi-domain haze data generation pipeline that encapsulates multiple degradation factors (e.g., haze, low-light, noise, color cast, etc.) to bridge the distribution gap between synthetic data and real haze scenes.
+properties between haze scenes through statistical analysis and construct a multi-domain haze data generation pipeline that encapsulates multiple degradation factors (e.g., haze, low-light, noise, color cast, etc.) to bridge the distribution gap between synthetic data and real haze scenes.
 Next, we introduce the domain adaptive learning paradigm to model the above problem from the perspective of subspace domain alignment and domain invariant feature learning.
 The pre-trained semi-supervised framework is